project-ocre/project-ocre.github.io/docs/quickstart/firmware/hardware.md

 ```

 {: .note}
-`west update` may take 5-10 minutes as it pulls all Zephyr Project board sources.
+This step may take 5-10 minutes as it pulls all Zephyr Project board sources.

 ### **5. Install Additional Zephyr (pip) requirements**